 While the exact cause of Arthur's death remains unknown, several theories have been put forward.
 It has been suggested that Arthur may have suffered from some form of cancer or possibly consumption.
 Another theory that has commonly been suggested, which ties in with Katherine of Aragon's illness at the same time, is the dreaded sweating sickness.

 The sweating sickness had first struck England in the fifteenth century and appeared on and off with one of the worse epidemics being in 1528.
 It was believed to have been carried from Europe by rats and transferred to humans by small biting insects.
 The symptoms were something like influenza or pneumonia, with the patient having pains and aches all over the body, headaches, a great thirst and horrible sweating.
 They would experience great exhaustion and a desire to sleep, rapid pulse rate, and dizziness.
 Many who caught the sweating sickness were dead within twenty-four hours.

-When news of the Prince's death arrived, Henry VII was distraught and in his great grief Elizabeth was sent for to comfort her husband.
+When the news of the Prince's death arrived, Henry VII was distraught and in his great grief, Elizabeth was sent to comfort her husband.
 Elizabeth reassured Henry that they were both young and that they would have more children.
-After leaving her husband Elizabeth broke down into tears and Henry had to come and comfort his wife.
+After leaving her husband, Elizabeth broke down into tears and Henry had to come and comfort his wife.

-True to her word Elizabeth became pregnant with her seventh child shortly afterward.
-After a long and difficult labour, Elizabeth gave birth to a daughter named Katherine on 2nd February 1503 at the Tower of London.
-Sadly little Katherine died eight days later, on 10th February.
-Elizabeth of York also fell sick and she died on 11th February 1503, on her 37th birthday.
+True to her word, Elizabeth became pregnant with her seventh child shortly afterward.
+After a long and difficult labour, Elizabeth gave birth to a daughter named Katherine on the 2nd of February 1503 at the Tower of London.
+Sadly, little Katherine died eight days later, on the 10th of February.
+Elizabeth of York also fell sick and she died on the 11th of February 1503, on her 37th birthday.